samcodeng/React-Native-Paystack-WebView/README.md

 Add React-Native-Paystack-WebView to your project by running;

-`npm install rsamcode-react-native-paystack-webview`
+`npm install samcode-react-native-paystack-webview`

 or

-`yarn add rsamcode-react-native-paystack-webview`
+`yarn add samcode-react-native-paystack-webview`

 ### **One more thing**